What is Greek Yogurt?

 Greek yogurt separates liquid whey in the making, explains dietitians.
-This results in a thicker texture with fewer sugar and carbohydrates and more protein.
+This produces a thicker texture, less sugar and carbohydrates, and more protein.

-Both Greek and regular yogurts are made from the same ingredients – milk and bacterial culture.
-Both even use the same bacterial culture (Streptococcus Thermophilus and Lactobacillus Bulgaricus).
+Greek and regular yogurts are made from the same ingredients – milk and bacterial culture.
+Both use the same bacterial culture (Streptococcus Thermophilus and Lactobacillus Bulgaricus).

-Greek yogurt happens to be more “concentrated,” it contains more protein when compared to regular yogurt.
-This protein is always left behind within the solid yogurt in the process of straining.
+Greek yogurt happens to be more “concentrated” it contains more protein when compared to regular yogurt.
+This protein is always left behind in the straining process of solid yogurt.
 The whey contains helpful sodium, calcium, and carbohydrates.
-Much volume gets lost during extra straining, and it typically takes four cups of raw milk for getting a cup of Greek yogurt, whereas it takes one cup of raw milk to receive a cup of regular yogurt.
+Much volume gets lost during extra straining, and it typically takes four cups of raw milk to get a cup of Greek yogurt, whereas it takes one cup of raw milk to receive a cup of regular yogurt.

 Vitamin B12, essential for energy and brain function, is found in Greek yogurt.
 Greek yogurt comes with probiotics.
 These probiotics are microorganisms like bacteria and yeast.
 They usually live in the intestines, and microorganisms in the intestines help health.